dea-allen/OOAD_MediaPlayer/README.md

 # OOAD_MediaPlayer
 CSCI 5448: Object Oriented Analysis &amp; Design Project

-Team:
-  Dea Allen
-  Sesha Chetlur
-  Pravin

-Title:
+Team:  Dea Allen, Sesha Chetlur, Pravin

-  Media Player
+Title:  Media Player

-Description:

-Platform/Environment:
+Description:  Our goal is to build a Media Player that is easily extended to meet users’ unique needs.

-Programming Languages:
+Programming Languages:  Java

 Functionality:
+  * User can play, pause, forward, and rewind media files
+  * Users can minimize, maximize, and close the player
+  * Users can adjust volume in the player
+  * Users can choose from multiple skin options
+  * Users can bookmark times in particular media files
+  * Users can crop and zoom media files
+  * Users can apply custom filters to still images

+[OPTIONAL]	Stretch	Functionality:
+  * Users can convert between file formats
+  * Users can enable, disable, or find subtitles